Table of Contents

 Change Alpha

-Drag the control bar to the far left.
+Drag the slider to the leftmost position.

 8. Play EIF